Carbon Fixation Involves The Addition Of Carbon Dioxide To

 C4 Photosynthesis: C4 plants, such as corn and sugarcane, employ a spatial separation of carbon fixation.
 They initially fix CO2 in mesophyll cells using the enzyme PEP carboxylase (phosphoenolpyruvate carboxylase), forming a four-carbon compound (oxaloacetate).
 This compound is then transported to bundle sheath cells, where CO2 is released and enters the Calvin cycle.
 This process concentrates CO2 around RuBisCO, minimizing the competing reaction with oxygen (photorespiration), which is less efficient.

-CAM Photosynthesis: CAM (Crassulacean acid metabolism) plants, such as cacti and succulents, utilize a temporal separation of carbon fixation.
+CAM Photosynthesis: CAM (Crassulacean acid metabolism) plants, such as cacti and succulents, put to use a temporal separation of carbon fixation.
 They open their stomata (pores on leaves) at night to take in CO2, which is then stored as malic acid.
 During the day, when the stomata are closed to prevent water loss, the malic acid is decarboxylated, releasing CO2 for the Calvin cycle.
 This adaptation allows these plants to thrive in arid environments.

 The Role of RuBisCO: The Engine of Carbon Fixation